jackjburnett/jackjburnett.github.io/_projects/pro2_project.md

 ## References

 [1] AbleGamers, 'Gaming with a progressive disease', AbleGamers.
-Aug 2022.
+Aug 2022. \
-[2] S. Akyaman and E. C. Alppay, 'A Critical Review of Video Game Controller Designs', in Game + Design Education, 2021, pp. 311–323.
+[2] S. Akyaman and E. C. Alppay, 'A Critical Review of Video Game Controller Designs', in Game + Design Education, 2021, pp. 311–323. \
-[3] D. A. Anabire, 'User-Centered and Inclusive Design toward Social Justice: The Case Study of the Xbox Adaptive Controller, Apple Siri, and SteadyMouse', 2022.
+[3] D. A. Anabire, 'User-Centered and Inclusive Design toward Social Justice: The Case Study of the Xbox Adaptive Controller, Apple Siri, and SteadyMouse', 2022. \
 [4] J. Archer, '“They don't care”: Inside the triumphs and failures of accessible gaming hardware', Rock Paper Shotgun.
-Rock Paper Shotgun, Sep-2023.
+Rock Paper Shotgun, Sep-2023. \
-[5] P. Baltzar, L. Hassan, and M. Turunen, 'Assistive technology in gaming: A survey of gamers with disabilities', 04 2023.
+[5] P. Baltzar, L. Hassan, and M. Turunen, 'Assistive technology in gaming: A survey of gamers with disabilities', 04 2023. \
-[6] J. Beeston, C. Power, P. Cairns, and M. Barlet, 'Accessible Player Experiences (APX): The Players', in Computers Helping People with Special Needs, 2018, pp. 245–253.
+[6] J. Beeston, C. Power, P. Cairns, and M. Barlet, 'Accessible Player Experiences (APX): The Players', in Computers Helping People with Special Needs, 2018, pp. 245–253. \
-[7] K. Bogdanov, 'Designing a Game Controller for Players with Motor Impairments: An Aim at Increasing Accessibility in Playful Experiences', Dissertation, 2023.
+[7] K. Bogdanov, 'Designing a Game Controller for Players with Motor Impairments: An Aim at Increasing Accessibility in Playful Experiences', Dissertation, 2023. \
 [8] M. Dalgleish, '"there are no universal interfaces": How asymmetrical roles and asymmetrical controllers can increase access diversity', GAME.
-Ludica, Dec-2018.
+Ludica, Dec-2018. \
 [9] M. Dalgleish, 'Who Can Play?
 Rethinking Video Game Controllers and Accessibility', in Disability and Video Games: Practices of En/Disabling Modes of Digital Gaming, M. Spöhrer and B. Ochsner, Eds.
-Cham: Springer International Publishing, 2024, pp. 43–71.
+Cham: Springer International Publishing, 2024, pp. 43–71. \
-[10] B. Egliston, 'It's designers who can make gaming more accessible for people living with disabilities', The Conversation, The Conversation US, 2019.
+[10] B. Egliston, 'It's designers who can make gaming more accessible for people living with disabilities', The Conversation, The Conversation US, 2019. \
 [11] T. Harper, The culture of digital fighting games: Performance and practice.
-11 2013, pp. 1–157.
+11 2013, pp. 1–157. \
-[12] S. Hodges, 'Democratizing the Production of Interactive Hardware', in Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology, Virtual Event, USA, 2020, pp. 5–6.
+[12] S. Hodges, 'Democratizing the Production of Interactive Hardware', in Proceedings of the 33rd Annual ACM Symposium on User Interface Software and Technology, Virtual Event, USA, 2020, pp. 5–6. \
-[13] A. Hurst and J. Tobias, 'Empowering individuals with do-it-yourself assistive technology', in The Proceedings of the 13th International ACM SIGACCESS Conference on Computers and Accessibility, Dundee, Scotland, UK, 2011, pp. 11–18.
+[13] A. Hurst and J. Tobias, 'Empowering individuals with do-it-yourself assistive technology', in The Proceedings of the 13th International ACM SIGACCESS Conference on Computers and Accessibility, Dundee, Scotland, UK, 2011, pp. 11–18. \
 [14] M. E. Larreina-Morales, 'How Accessible is This Video Game?
-An Analysis Tool in Two Steps', Games and Culture, vol. 19, no. 1, pp. 75–93, 2024.
+An Analysis Tool in Two Steps', Games and Culture, vol. 19, no. 1, pp. 75–93, 2024. \
-[15] D. Maggiorini, M. Granato, L. A. Ripamonti, M. Marras, and D. Gadia, 'Evolution of Game Controllers: Toward the Support of Gamers with Physical Disabilities', in Computer-Human Interaction Research and Applications, 2019, pp. 66–89.
+[15] D. Maggiorini, M. Granato, L. A. Ripamonti, M. Marras, and D. Gadia, 'Evolution of Game Controllers: Toward the Support of Gamers with Physical Disabilities', in Computer-Human Interaction Research and Applications, 2019, pp. 66–89. \
-[16] S. C. Murphy and A. Lefloïc-Lebel, 'Controllers', in The Routledge Companion to Video Game Studies, Routledge, 2023, pp. 17–24.
+[16] S. C. Murphy and A. Lefloïc-Lebel, 'Controllers', in The Routledge Companion to Video Game Studies, Routledge, 2023, pp. 17–24. \
 [17] R. Rogers, N. Bowman, and M. B. Oliver, 'It's not the model that doesn't fit, it's the controller!
-The role of cognitive skills in understanding the links between natural mapping, performance, and enjoyment of console video games', Computers in Human Behavior, vol. 49, pp. 588–596, 08 2015.
+The role of cognitive skills in understanding the links between natural mapping, performance, and enjoyment of console video games', Computers in Human Behavior, vol. 49, pp. 588–596, 08 2015. \
 [18] G. Stoner, 'How accessible hardware bridges the gap between individuals and options', IGN.
-IGN, Feb-2024.
+IGN, Feb-2024. \
 [19] UKRI, 'Responsible Innovation', UKRI.
-Jan-2024.
+Jan-2024. \
-[20] L. Veruete-McKay, L. Schuelke, C. Davy, and C. Moss, 'Disability Price Tag 2023 technical report ', SCOPE, 2023.
+[20] L. Veruete-McKay, L. Schuelke, C. Davy, and C. Moss, 'Disability Price Tag 2023 technical report ', SCOPE, 2023. \
-[21] J. Wentzel, S. Junuzovic, J. Devine, J. Porter, and M. Mott, 'Understanding How People with Limited Mobility Use Multi-Modal Input', in Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems, New Orleans, LA, USA, 2022.
+[21] J. Wentzel, S. Junuzovic, J. Devine, J. Porter, and M. Mott, 'Understanding How People with Limited Mobility Use Multi-Modal Input', in Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems, New Orleans, LA, USA, 2022. \
 [22] World Health Organization and United Nations Children's Fund, Global report on assistive technology.
-World Health Organization, 2022, pp. xiii, 125 p.
+World Health Organization, 2022, pp. xiii, 125 p. \
-[23] B. Yuan, E. Folmer, and F. C. Harris, 'Game accessibility: a survey', Universal Access
+[23] B. Yuan, E. Folmer, and F. C. Harris, 'Game accessibility: a survey', Universal Access in the Information Society, vol. 10, no. 1, pp. 81–100, Mar.
+2011. \

 ## Appendix